The advisor should be expected to

 - promptly return any contacts by the advisor (phone calls, emails, etc.).
 In general, you agree to return contacts no later than 12 hours after receiving them;

-- follow through on requests to produce information, documents, or witnesses that may assist the advisor in thoroughly understanding and representing your perspective in the matter;
+- follow through on requests to produce information, documents, or witnesses that may assist the advisor in thoroughly understanding and representing your perspective

 - refrain from attempting to discuss your conduct/honor matter in an inappropriate setting (ex: a social setting in front of others).
 Even if you wish to discuss your situation in front of others, the advisor's duty to retain confidentially applies;